serut/meteor-coverage/README.md

 -   all meteor packages (bundled and/or manually installed ones) like meteor/underscore, meteor/accounts-password or aldeed:simple-schema.
 -   all tests file(s) containing `spec?|test?|specs?|tests?|app-specs?|app-tests?`  and all folder(s) named `specs?|tests?|app-specs?|app-tests?`

-## How to replace spacejam
+## How to use another test runner

-You can find [here](https://github.com/practicalmeteor/spacejam/compare/windows-suppport...serut:windows-suppport-rc4?diff=split&name=windows-suppport-rc4#diff-f388d8f4ed9765929079f40166396fdeR65) the diff between "spacejam without coverage" and "spacejam coverage", so you can build something else,  with grunt for example, that exports your test.
+You can find [here](https://github.com/practicalmeteor/spacejam/compare/windows-suppport...serut:windows-suppport-rc4?diff=split&name=windows-suppport-rc4#diff-f388d8f4ed9765929079f40166396fdeR65) the diff between "spacejam without coverage" and "spacejam coverage", so you can build something else,  with grunt for example, that exports your test. meteortesting:mocha did also the same.

 ## I want my reports referred to my original source files